langalex/alex.langs.berlin/_posts/2025-09-06-testing-bindable-svelte-properties.md

 			const button = container.querySelector('button'):
 			button.dispatchEvent(new Event('click'));

 		  expect(boundCounter).toBe(1); // nope, still 0
 		});

 ```

 There is a very simple solution to this problem.
-I could not find it in the docs or on the Internet, neither could any AI help me out.
+I could not find it in the docs nor on the Internet.
+Neither could any AI help me out.

 What I ended up doing is checking out the compiled code of the parent component above.
 If you have installed Svelte plugins in for example VS Code, there is a button in the top right corner to see it.